k33896733/Learning-Neural-Network-from-scratch--Excel-with-VBA-/README.md

 -  **Neuron-level visibility** — Each cell in sheet "Forward" and "Backward" can directly represent an individual neuron or intermediate value, offering unparalleled educational clarity.

 **The Model**
-The model is trained on historical stock data (OHLCV and derived features) to predict the day closing price (change : close - open) (single-value regression).
+The model is trained on historical stock data to predict the day closing price (change : close - open) (single-value regression).
 - Input: 10 features  (From HSI index)
 - Output: 1 value
 - Hidden layers: 3 layers with Leaky ReLU activation (configurable slope α)